IsraelAlonzoMoran/dockerfinalproject/README.md

 docker-compose up
 ```
 ## Now lest do the test.
-#### While the 3 containers running, visit the following URL using your browser:
+#### While the 3 containers are running again, visit the following URL using your browser: Google Chrome for Example:
 [http://localhost:5000/create/](http://localhost:5000/create/)

 ### Adding New Users.
 This is the main screen.